artkurbatov/artkurbatov/README.md

 <a href="https://github.com/KurbatovIOS/Startuper" target="_blank">Startuper</a> - Will help small startups find investors and employees

+FoodInfo - diploma project

 ## Other apps

-Chat - application was built during Tinkoff Fintech course
+<a href="https://github.com/KurbatovIOS/Chat" target="_blank">Chat</a> - application was built during Tinkoff Fintech course

 ## 👨🏻‍💻 About me